nikolaDrljaca/extractor/docs/AppStructure.md

 A bit of an outlier layer in what is generally accepted/considered 'clean' architecture.

-The idea is to create configurations, repositories or any other concerns that come from external libraries such as `koin` etc.

-For now the layer encapsulates `koin` for Dependency Injection and the Android `MediaStore` that interacts with the system image query engine.
+The idea behind the framework layer is two-fold:

+1. Abstract external dependencies: If the application uses external libraries (such as `koin`) their configurations should be done here.
+2. Abstract the android framework: Sometimes it is necessary for our domain layer to make usage of this such as `WorkManager` or `NotificationService`.
+While it would be possible to model this with event based interactions, the framework layer can provide dependency inversion so that the domain can continue depending on itself while handing off actual implementations that reach the `android(x)` packages here.